PERSONAL

 A Female lawyer known as “THE MAN” in the world of Legal Profession

 She had a perspective so original and kind that she learnt to be a better person from her every experience and struggle.
-Knowing Krishna as the man of love and Jesus as the one propagating love, the prayer “Our father in Heaven” was engraved in her heart and soul, for she believed and preached that every creature, under the might of Father of Heaven, is a creation of god and therefore equal, as our constitution also guarantees the same under Art.
-14 and we are all the children of god.
+Knowing Krishna as the man of love and Jesus as the one propagating love, the prayer “Our father in Heaven” was engraved in her heart and soul, for she believed and preached that every creature, under the might of Father in Heaven, is a creation of god and therefore equal, as our constitution also guarantees the same under Article 14, and we are all the children of god.
 Above that, for her, the creature and the creator are equal.

 Being a strong believer in minimalism, she gave up all luxuries and materialistic things that life had offered to her.
 She was a constant learner and made sure to learn from every person, situation and struggle in her life.
-Whereas she learnt the gentleness and kindness from her pious family background, she learnt the importance of individualism and liberty from the fellow British dwellers in India.
+Whereas she learnt gentleness and kindness from her pious family background, she learnt the importance of individualism and liberty from the fellow British dwellers in India.
 She learnt socialism from the prevalent communism in Kerala at that time and learnt to fight for the rights, being empathetic because of the atrocities faced by poor people in India.
 She was not a blind follower of any theory and not addicted to any ideology except the concept of love, but she learnt from every theory to propagate faith, hope and love.
 She was the desired product of the revolution.
 The Constitution of India was her Bible and she lived a life like what our forefathers Gandhi, Nehru and Ambedkar dreamt for the Indians.

 May the light guided by the noble torchbearer brighten the heart of every individual.